tomviering/Github-Capstone/lessons/05_GitHub_Dekstop_remote1.md

   <img src="../img/2.GHD_view_file_history_web_2.png" width="700" align="center">
 </p>

 You'lll notice that for each commit, there are a series of icons on the right hand side.
 One looks like a **document with `< >`** and the other is simply **`< >`**.
 Clicking these icons let you see the version of the file in that commit, or the whole repo as it looked in that commit, respectively.
-Let's click on the **document with `< >`** icon to see the version of `scriptlets.R` from the `Update scriptlets.R` commit.
+Let's click on the **document with `< >`** icon to see the version of `pipeline.py` from the `Update pipeline.py` commit.
 Notice that in the upper left, the button that usually says `main` now has an alphanumeric code.
 This code represents a snapshot of your repo at the time of this commit:

 <p align="center">
   <img src="../img/2.GHD_view_file_history_scriptlets.png" width="800" align="center">